ThomasT-GitHub/thomast-github/README.md

  ## &nbsp; Hi 👋, I’m Thomas Trivino!
  ### &nbsp;💻 About Me
   &emsp;🎓 I am currently a student at UCF majoring in Computer Science and aspiring Software Engineer!
-I am very enthusiastic about Computer Science and am interested in developing tools that aid in life.

   &emsp;🌱 Currently learning how to develop Arduino projects.